 How to apply?

-When your deal starts to get closer to the “−95%” threshold, click on the ‘Auto Closing’ section on the right side of the screen, check the “Use balance to keep position open” box and specify the new amount of loss you are ready to incur.
+In order to activate the feature, when your deal starts to get closer to the “−95%” threshold, click on the ‘Auto Closing’ section on the right side of the screen, check the “Use balance to keep position open” box and specify the new amount of loss you are ready to incur.
 Note that without the ‘position top-up’ feature this value cannot exceed −95%.
 When the feature is active, however, you can enter virtually any amount.
-Watch out, as if you leave the ‘When loss is…’ field empty, your entire account might be at risk!Give it a try
+Watch out, as if you leave the ‘When loss is…’ field empty, your entire account might be at risk!Try now

 NOTE: This article is not an investment advice.
 Any references to historical price movements or levels is informational and based on external analysis and we do not warranty that any such movements or levels are likely to reoccur in the future.